edwinciw/Google-Merchandise-Traffic-Analysis/README.md

 **Navigation of Analysis**

-For transparency and reproducibility, this project includes the following resources:
+For transparency and reproducibility, this project includes the following resources in the 'vscode' and 'data' folder:

 - 'Data Extraction.ipynb': Extracts data of the Google merchaandise store [link](https://bigquery.cloud.google.com/table/bigquery-public-data:google_analytics_sample.ga_sessions_20170801) on Google Cloud using SQL queries and Python, cleaned datasets stored in 'agg_data.zip'.
 - 'Multi-touch Attritbution.ipynb': Analysis on customers' (visitors') journey on the store website.